MarcinOrlowski/laravel-api-response-builder/README.md

 ## Installation and Configuration ##

-To install ResponseBuilder all you need to do is to open your shell and do:
+To install ResponseBuilder all you need to do is to open your shell/cmd and do:

     composer require marcin-orlowski/laravel-api-response-builder

-If you want to change defaults then you should publish configuration file to your `config/` folder:
+If you want to change defaults then you should publish configuration file to your `config/` folder once package is installed:

     php artisan vendor:publish

 and tweak this file according to your needs.
-If you are fine with defaults, this step can safely be skipped (you can also remove published config file if no tweaks are required).
+If you are fine with defaults, this step can safely be skipped (you can also remove published `config/response_builder.php` file).

 #### Laravel setup ####